xdaichain/exit-reward-prototype/README.md

 - **usdEthCurrent** returns the current amount of ETHs in 1 USDT (i.e. USDT/ETH rate) provided by the price oracle.
 The returned amount has 18 decimals.

+- **exitCurrentSupply** returns the current total supply of EXIT tokens.

 - **softETHCurrentSupply** returns the current total supply of SoftETH tokens.

 - **softETHExpectedSupply** returns the current expected supply of SoftETH tokens based on the current supply of EXIT tokens, `COLLATERAL_MULTIPLIER`, and the current USDT/ETH rate.